Blume in Love

 Blume in Love is a 1973 American romantic comedy drama film written, produced and directed by Paul Mazursky.
-It stars George Segal in the titular role, alongside Susan Anspach and Kris Kristofferson.
+It stars George Segal in the title role, alongside Susan Anspach and Kris Kristofferson.
 Others in the cast include Mazursky, Marsha Mason and Shelley Winters.

 Plot

-Wandering alone around St. Mark's Square in Venice, Italy where he and his former wife Nina had honeymooned, Beverly Hills divorce lawyer Stephen Blume wonders why he was unfaithful to Nina, whom he continues to love in spite of himself.
+Wandering alone around St. Mark's Square in Venice, Italy, where he and his former wife Nina had honeymooned, Beverly Hills divorce lawyer Stephen Blume wonders why he was unfaithful to Nina, whom he continues to love in spite of himself.
 Through a series of extended flashbacks, he reflects on the aftermath of their breakup and divorce.

 Nina comes home to find Blume in his bathrobe and his secretary hidden behind their bedroom door, whereupon she leaves him.
 Although Blume begins to actively date, he is unsatisfied and grows wistful for his married life.
 Nina, a social worker, embarks on a journey of self-discovery, trying new experiences like yoga and starting a relationship with Elmo, a free-spirited unemployed musician who is 12 years younger than she.

 After his divorce, Blume discovers how much he loved Nina and goes to great, sometimes humiliating and mostly futile lengths to win her back, complicated by the fact that he likes Elmo.
 Although Nina remains skeptical of his motivations, Blume befriends the easygoing Elmo and the three form an unlikely if precarious group of friends.

 One night Blume visits Nina's house, ostensibly to see Elmo, but Elmo is not there.
 Blume tells Nina that he still loves her.
 She tells him to leave, but he forces himself on her.
-Elmo enters and Nina tells Elmo that Blume had raped her.
+Elmo enters and Nina tells Elmo that Blume raped her.
 Blume admits to the rape and Elmo hits him, ending their friendship.

 Elmo visits Blume's office to inform him that Nina is pregnant with Blume's baby.
 Elmo also tells Blume that he is leaving town because "it's time to go."
 Blume tells Nina that he wants to help support the child, but she is hesitant.
 They stay in communication and eventually Nina tells Blume that she wants him to leave town for two weeks in order that she may decide what she wants.

 Blume is in Venice for the two weeks away from Nina, but he sees her across the square and they embrace.